Threshold Key Management in the Post-Quantum Era: Quantum-Secure Cryptography

 SECUREAM: Cybersecurity in 3D printing

-The project will deliver a comprehensive framework tool that assesses risks and ensures traceability throughout the entire 3D printing process.
-It also incorporates encryption, allowing partners to share designs without revealing intellectual property.
+The project delivers a comprehensive framework that assesses risks and ensures traceability throughout the entire 3D printing process.
+It also incorporates encryption allowing partners to share designs without revealing intellectual property.
 The goal is to enable operators and suppliers to document high-quality production and detect deviations before they escalate into costly errors.

 Clearsight: Protecting Denmark’s Digital Infrastructure

-The project will develop an intelligent monitoring system for OT (Operational Technology) networks, which are often classified as critical infrastructure.
-The system continuously checks equipment security, detects suspicious behavior, and alerts the responsible teams when intervention is needed.
-The goal is to give companies and authorities an early, clear overview of their security posture.
+The project will develop an intelligent monitoring system for OT networks, which are often classified as critical infrastructure.
+The system continuously checks equipment security, detects suspicious behavior, and alerts teams when intervention is needed, giving companies and authorities an early, clear overview of their security posture.

 PERSIST: Autonomous Drones to protect Denmark’s Infrastructure